Harry Toffolo: Personal life

 In August 2016, his girlfriend Annie Bell gave birth to the couple's first child, a boy named Luca Stefano.

-Toffolo said about his position, quoting: "I love getting forward, he said.
+Toffolo said about his position, quoting: "I love getting forward", he said.
 "I'm generally a left-back but I like to get forward a lot so the left wing-back role suits me as well.
 You have to get back and do your job there but I love getting forward and doing as much as I can."

+In July 2023, Toffolo was charged by the Football Association for breaching its betting rules an alleged 375 times between 22 January 2014 and 18 March 2017.
+On 13 September 2023 it was announced Toffolo had been given a five-month ban by the Football Association after admitting to the 375 breaches of betting rules.
+His ban was suspended until the end of 2024–25 and he was also fined £20,956.